fengsp/django-grpc-framework/docs/generics.rst

 ================

 The generic services provided by gRPC framework allow you to quickly build gRPC services that map closely to your database models.
-If the generic views don't suit your needs, use the regular ``Service`` class, or reuse the mixins and base classes used by the generic services to compose your own set of ressable generic services.
+If the generic services don't suit your needs, use the regular ``Service`` class, or reuse the mixins and base classes used by the generic services to compose your own set of ressable generic services.